Cambridge Healthtech Institute’s 9th Annual

 Alperen Dalkiran, PhD, Postdoctoral Research Associate, School of Informatics, University of Edinburgh , Postdoctoral Research Assoc , Univ of Edinburgh

 Protein engineering increasingly demands methods that can efficiently navigate vast sequence spaces to identify variants with desired properties.
 We developed an integrated deep mutational learning pipeline combining high-throughput experimental fitness landscapes with protein language models to engineer proteins across two distinct applications: enhancing myoglobin peroxidase activity through electron-hole hopping pathways, and tuning the sensitivity and dynamic range of HucR-based biosensors.
 In both systems, neural network models trained on sort-seq and EP-Seq data accurately predicted improved variants, achieving up to 100-fold enrichment over random mutagenesis.
-Our results establish a generalizable framework for accelerating precision protein engineering.
+Our results establish a generalisable framework for accelerating precision protein engineering.

 For more details on the conference, please contact: